How To Read Site Plan: Symbols and Details

 Scale as a site plan symbol (engineer and graphic scale)

 Each drawing is scaled.
 In this example, 1 inch on the site plan equals 40 feet on the field.
-This scale will be located in the top right corner of your site plan, below the North arrow.
+This site plan scale will be located in the top right corner of your site plan, below the North arrow.

 5. Orientation